 - What are three things you did today?

-- What do you need to do to get ready for school in the morning?
+- How do you get ready for school in the morning?

 More Great Writing Topics for Kids

-From these fun prompts, you can move on to teaching personal narrative, researching a topic, and working on mechanics like capitalization.
-You can cover ways to express love and other emotions, how to write a thank-you note, and more.
+From these fun 1st grade writing prompts, you can move on to working on mechanics like capitalization.
+You can cover ways to express love and other emotions, how to write a thank-you note and more simple writing skills.
 Once kids start to enjoy writing, the world opens up for them in terms of communication.
+These first grade writing activities just might play a key role in helping students begin to love writing from a very young age.